United States Army uniforms in World War II: Paratrooper uniform

 Paratroopers assigned to airborne units during the earlier parts of the war wore a distinct field uniform intended to provide for the distinct conditions of airborne combat.
-The M42 Parachute Jumper uniform consisted of a coat with four front patch pockets with two snap fasteners on each, along with a unique dual-zippered knife pocket located on the upper lapel which was designed to contain a switchblade pocketknife.
+The M42 Parachute Jumper uniform consisted of a coat with four front patch pockets with two snap fasteners on each, along with a unique dual-zippered knife pocket located on the upper lapel, which was designed to contain a switchblade pocketknife.
 The trousers had five internal pockets and a large patch pocket on each thigh.
 The thigh pockets were closed by two snaps like the coat pockets.
+After the 82nd's jumps into Italy, they found that the trousers and jacket tore often at the elbows and knees. before Normandy, the Reinforced M42 Jump Uniform was issued, with canvas patches at the elbows, knees, and shins.
 The uniform was worn with distinct jump boots instead of the low-quarter shoes and canvas leggings used by standard infantry.
-Due to the somewhat fragile nature of the uniform, however, the M42 was often reinforced with thicker, tougher canvas on the elbows, crotch and knees.
-It was replaced by the M1943 Uniform, though M42 uniforms continued to be worn through the Battle of Normandy and by some troopers until the end of the war.
+It was replaced by the M1943 Uniform, though M42 uniforms continued to be worn through the Battle of Normandy and by most troopers until the end of the war.

-The M-1943 field uniform
+The M1943 field uniform

-The M-1943 uniform came into service in the later half of World War II.
+The M1943 uniform came into service in the later half of World War II.
 The uniform was designed as a layered system, meant to be worn over the wool shirt and trousers, and in conjunction with a wool sweater and liners in colder weather.

-The most recognizable part of the uniform is the standardized M-1943 field jacket.
+The most recognizable part of the uniform is the standardized M1943 field jacket.
 It was longer than the earlier 1941 field jacket, coming down to the upper thighs.
 It was made of windproof cotton sateen and was issued in a new darker olive drab color, OD 7.
 The jacket also had a detachable hood, drawstring waist, two large breast pockets, and two lower skirt pockets.

 The trousers were made out of the same OD 7 cotton sateen material were equipped with neither front nor rear pockets, but a more economical large cargo pocket sewn to each side.
 They also had buttoned tabs at the waist in order to cinch the waist.

-In the ETO, initial issuance of the M-1943 was slowed as a consequence of opposition by some U.S. commanders.
-However, as U.S. and Allied troops pushed into Germany, more M-1943 uniforms or components of the uniform were issued as the supply situation (including replacements directly from stateside arrived) and the weather became harsher as winter arrived.
+In the ETO, initial issuance of the M1943 was slowed as a consequence of opposition by some U.S. commanders.
+However, as U.S. and Allied troops pushed into Germany, more M1943 uniforms or components of the uniform were issued as the supply situation (including replacements directly from stateside arrived) and the weather became harsher as winter arrived.

-In use, the M-1943 was very popular with the men in the field, being relatively comfortable and having large amounts of pocket space.
+In use, the M1943 was very popular with the men in the field, being relatively comfortable and having large amounts of pocket space.